demonnico/NTParallaxView/README.md

 ## License

-NTParallaxScrollView is available under the MIT license.
+NTParallaxView is available under the MIT license.
 See the LICENSE file for more info.